 Federal laws mandate very high maximum sentences, and sometimes also mandatory minimum sentencing laws, for drug trafficking and drug conspiracy offenses.
 We have represented clients charged in drug conspiracy cases where the maximum sentence is life without parole.

 A drug conviction, of course, can be very detrimental to a person's career, or ability to get a job, or ability to keep a job.
 However, there are other potential consequences that many people are not aware of.
 For example, a drug conviction, even for simple possession of a small amount of marijuana, can disqualify a college student from receiving FAFSA student loans for one year.
-Always consult with an experienced drug defense lawyer before making any decisions, even if a prosecutor tells you that you or your loved one could plead guilty and receive nothing more than a fine.
+Drug convictions, even for a decriminalized offense such as possession of small amounts of marijuana, can cause the defendant to lose his or her 2d Amendment right to possess firearms under federal law.
+It is prudent to consult with an experienced drug defense lawyer before making any decisions, even if a prosecutor or someone else tells you that you or your loved one could plead guilty and receive nothing more than a fine.

 There are many different potential defenses to drug charges.
 Ted Lothstein and Richard Guerriero have employed all of these defenses in the past, to get charges dismissed, or secure a not guilty verdict, or persuade a prosecutor to reduce the offense to a less serious charge that will not have as detrimental an impact on the client's future.
 Here are just some of the defenses that we have employed on a regular basis over the last two decades of criminal defense lawyering in NH: